traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ purposefully wanted to explore creating a temporary experience that connected viewer directly to the artwork for a brief moment.

 ^ Doing it more to please & other people which is OK but less of the direction i was interested in.

-^ Wanted to take away the need direct interaction of others

 ^ More focused on me and what i was experiencing.